Cello Sonata No. 2 (Fauré): I. Allegro

+II.
+Andante

-The slow movement, in E flat in 4/4 time, is a transcription of the Chant funéraire written to mark the centenary of Napoleon's death.
+The slow movement, in E in 4/4 time, is a transcription of the Chant funéraire written to mark the centenary of Napoleon's death.
 The critic Roger Nichols comments, "In the measured repeated chords of the accompaniment and the long majestic cello lines it looks back to the successful Élégie, now coloured with more enigmatic harmonies".
 The Fauré scholar Jean-Michel Nectoux writes that although there is less pathos in this movement than in the Élégie, there is no less nobility.
-In his view, the second theme, in A flat major, "gives a good idea of how far Fauré had come since 1880".
-He notes that the chorale-like theme, centred on the dominant E flat, has its intensity increased when the piano repeats it and makes a sudden modulation to the distant key of B minor.
+In his view, the second theme, in A♭ major, "gives a good idea of how far Fauré had come since 1880".
+He notes that the chorale-like theme, centred on the dominant E♭, has its intensity increased when the piano repeats it and makes a sudden modulation to the distant key of B minor.
 Nectoux finds that this strikes "a note of tragedy rare in the works of a composer who is more usually concerned to express tenderness, contentment or seductiveness".
 At the climax of the movement the two main themes are combined, and after a brief recapitulation the Andante ends calmly, in C major.